 Mr. Sutton often presents on topics relevant to his school clients, including transgender student rights, Title IX, social media in schools, student/staff investigations, student privacy rights/FERPA, and student/staff discipline.
 On the issue of transgender student rights, Mr. Sutton is recognized as a legal expert, having been invited by the Michigan Department of Education to help develop guidance for supporting LGBTQ students.
 Mr. Sutton has presented to education groups across the State of Michigan on this important topic.

 Mr. Sutton serves as an Adjunct Professor at Oakland University, teaching Education Law to students pursuing their Ed.S. degree through OU’s Department of Educational Leadership.

-Mr. Sutton – an avid MSU and Detroit sports fan — lives in Livonia with his wife, Lauren, a public elementary school teacher, and their two children.
-When he’s not working, he can be found watching his kids participate in youth sports, biking a trail, or kayaking a river somewhere in Michigan.
+Mr. Sutton – an avid MSU and Detroit sports fan — lives in the Detroit area with his wife, Lauren, a public elementary school teacher, and their two children.
+When he’s not working, you will most likely find him at an ice rink or a soccer pitch, watching his kids compete.